Skip to content

 Service Mode

-When a trigger fires (cron tick, Telegram message), the service:
+When a trigger fires (cron tick, Telegram message, alert), the service:

-1. Assembles context: trigger payload, relevant memory tiers, current portfolio state.
+1. Assembles context: trigger payload, investment policy, relevant memory, current portfolio state.

-2. Spawns a headless agent session with a structured prompt and access to bof CLI commands.
+2. Spawns a headless agent session with the assembled context and access to CLI commands as tools.

 • Proactive — service-initiated messages: weekly review summary, alert notifications, earnings reminders.

 • Reactive — human-initiated queries: "how is NVDA doing?", "what's my allocation drift?", "run a review now".
-The service spawns an agent session to interpret the query, gather data via bof commands, and compose a reply.
+The service spawns an agent session to gather data and compose a reply.

 Memory System